Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions: Proof of Theorem

 This simultaneous renormalization of the energy and its time derivative does not introduce any modification to the original truncated equation \eqref{NLW-sys_CP} since its Hamiltonian $E_N(\vec u)$ remains unchanged.
 We also point out two (related) interesting observations: (i)~renormalization is usually applied in the handling of rough functions, whereas we use renormalization in the context of high regularity solutions, and (ii)~the simultaneous renormalization is introduced only as a tool to prove Theorem \ref{THM:NLW}.

 \end{remark}

 \begin{remark} \rm In view of the regularity of $\vec{u}$ under $\muu_s$, it may seem that some of the lower order terms under the sum on the right-hand side of \eqref{H3a} are divergent as $N \to \infty$: for example, when $|\al| = s-1$, $|\be| = 1$, and $\g = 0$.
 However, by integration by parts (in $x$) and the independence of $u$ and $v$, they turn out to be convergent without any renormalization.
-See the proof of Proposition \ref{PROP:Nenergy}. \end{remark}
+See Propositions \ref{PROP:random_distr} and \ref{PROP:energyestimate}. \end{remark}

 \noi $\bullet$ {\bf Problem (i): Construction of the weighted Gaussian measure.} The problem of constructing the limiting weighted Gaussian measure measure $\rhooo_{s,r} = \lim_{N \rightarrow \infty} \rhooo_{s,r,N}$ bears some similarity with the problem of constructing the $\Phi^4$-measures.
 First of all, the need for renormalization in~\eqref{H3} means that the positivity of the random variable $\int (D^s u)^2 u^2$ is destroyed.
 Moreover, there is a similarity between the measures themselves; despite not having the simple algebraic structure of the $\Phi^4$-measure, the term $\int (D^s u)^2 u^2$ is quartic in $u$.
-In \cite{OTz3}, the second and third authors exploited these similarities and modified Nelson's construction of the $\Phi^4_2$-measure to construct the desired weighted Gaussian measure $\rhooo_{s, r}$ in the two-dimensional case.
-The construction in~\cite{OTz3} heavily uses the logarithmic divergence rate \eqref{sigma0} of the renormalization constants and uses the energy cutoff $\ind_{\{E_N(u, v) \leq r\}}$, while they did not make use of the positive quartic potential energy term~$\frac 14 \int u^4$.

-The analogy between $\rhooo_{s,r}$ and the $\Phi^4$-measures starts to break down in the three-dimensional case.
-On the one hand, Nelson's construction fails for both.
-For the measure $\rhooo_{s,r}$, this is due to the algebraic divergence rate \eqref{sigma0} of the renormalization constants $\s_N$; see Remark 3.6 in~\cite{OTz3}.
-For the $\Phi^4_3$-measure, the issue is more subtle and further renormalization beyond Wick renormalization is required.
-As a consequence, the resulting $\Phi^4_3$-measure is expected to be singular with respect to its underlying Gaussian measure.
-We point out that one expects a priori that the renormalizations necessary for $\rhooo_{s,r}$ are different from the $\Phi^4_3$-measure since the singular term in $\int (D^s u)^2 u^2$ is quadratic, not quartic, in $u$.
+In \cite[Proposition 3.1]{OTz3}, the second and third authors exploited these similarities and modified Nelson's construction of the $\Phi^4_2$-measure to construct the desired weighted Gaussian measure $\rhooo_{s, r}$ in the two-dimensional case.
+We summarize the argument for the reader's convenience; let $X_N = \int_{\T^2} :\!(D^s u_N)^2\!: u_N^2 $ and $X$ be its limit as $N \rightarrow \infty$.
+Using the energy cutoff, we have $X_N \geq -C_r \log N$, which is the scale at which the semi-boundedness of $X_N$ blows up in the frequency cutoff parameter $N$.
+For any $K > 0$, we have the following decomposition.